 - How can you book cheap Windsor Castle tickets online?

-- Are Windsor Castle tickets included with any city passes?
+- Are Windsor Castle tickets included with any attractions passes?

 - Are there any guided tours?

 - Are there any combo tours including other attractions?

 - What will I see at Windsor Castle?